 Ulcers may range in size from several millimeters to several centimeters.
 Ulcers are delineated from erosions by the depth of penetration; erosions are more superficial and do not involve the muscularis mucosae.
 Ulcers can occur at any age, including infancy and childhood, but are most common among middle-aged adults.

 Cigarette smoking is a risk factor for the development of ulcers and their complications.
 Also, smoking impairs ulcer healing and increases the incidence of recurrence.
 Risk correlates with the number of cigarettes smoked per day.
 Although alcohol is a strong promoter of acid secretion, no definitive data link moderate amounts of alcohol to the development or delayed healing of ulcers.
-Very few patients have hypersecretion of gastrin (Zollinger-Ellison syndrome—see Tumors of the GI Tract: Gastrinoma).
+Very few patients have hypersecretion of gastrin (Zollinger-Ellison syndrome—see Gastrinoma).

 A family history exists in 50 to 60% of children with duodenal ulcer.